 My name is Jo Bargman, I am married to Chris.
-We own 2 horses, 1 donkey, 4 dogs, 1 cat, numerous chickens and ducks.
+We own 2 horses, 4 dogs and numerous chickens.
 We grow our own vegetables and love gardening.
 I breed and show my Large Munsterlanders under the Crumpsbrook kennel name.

 Training should be held in a variety of situations.
-Too many dogs behave impeccably in their home environment or in a hall and then when faced with the varied distractions of the real world the focus of the dog disappears and the owner really struggles.
+Too many dogs behave impeccably in their home environment and then when faced with the varied distractions of the real world the focus of the dog disappears and the owner really struggles.

 Full Member of the Canine and Feline Behaviour Association